Budujemy demokratyczną wspólnotę, zdolną sprostać wyzwaniom współczesności. Przyznajemy granty, stypendia i nagrody, które pomagają ją wzmacniać.

 Today, the Foundation is led by his sons, Igor and Andrzej, with the support of Jan Krzewiński.

 The past obligates us, but the future demands flexibility.
-That’s why we remain comitted to the vales embodied by the Foundation’s patron, Roman Czernecki, and its founder, Andrzej Czernecki, while continously reflecting on and refining our strategy to keep pace with a changing world.
+That’s why we remain comitted to the values embodied by the Foundation’s patron, Roman Czernecki, and its founder, Andrzej Czernecki, while continuously reflecting on and refining our strategy to keep pace with a changing world.

 The team in the Warsaw office (2024)